pbton/lonely_gold/README.md

-A place where projects that I haven't sorted yet live
+A place for projects that I haven't sorted yet